kramsagar/MLOPS/03-role-of-mlops/04-ml-engineers-without-mlops.md

+So far with code checkin with githubworkflow, we are able to upload pipeline create to load into artifactory. so DS or ML engineers can download and test the artifact model.
+But how about end users those dont have access to model?

 # Role of an ML Engineer in a Project

 Once a Data Scientist builds a working model, the question becomes: